UK Council for Psychotherapy

 London Counselling Services and Psychotherapy in London, Camden, Kings Cross, Author: Tony Alter, Title: Kaleidoscope Quilt

 Protective Patterns, Over-Defensiveness We all have our egos, defences, protective patterns (partially formed from our early attachment, bonding affecting our relationship and attachment style now).
-Our default defences (e.g. withdrawal, deadness) are adaptations, serving a purpose, and we need them to protect ourselves, as a compensation.
-They are often an appropriate response to situations back then we couldn't manage, but may not always be helpful now.
+Our default defences (e.g. withdrawal, deadness) are adaptations, serving a purpose.
+They arise for good reason, and we need them to protect ourselves, as a compensation.
+They are often an appropriate response to situations back then we couldn't manage but may not always be helpful now.
 Utilising our personal boundaries, protects us & we need these attributes and responses, yet for some, our boundaries may be overly rigid become like barriers and although an adult now (see also Struggling To Grow Up), we may fear relinquishing our familiar defensiveness, cover up being defensive including how upset we are, our hurt or become cynical, sarcastic, arrogant.
 We may feel inferior - maybe through resignation, compliance, or superior - maybe through resistance.
 Others may show indifference, brood, become irritable, grumpy, bad-tempered, covertly, overtly sulk - maybe to punish others (often through hurt or anger, feeling wronged), be in rebellion, especially in our relationships - maybe through using silences, withdrawing.
 We may suppress, repress our feelings, internalising them, withdraw, withhold or compartmentalise things, splitting things off through all or nothing thinking.
 When we consciously, unconsciously block, cut off difficult, overwhelming or contradictory emotions in us, we can split them off - often seeing others with these unacknowledged parts of us, yet see them in others (e.g. we devalue/idealise them or see others as good or bad).
 Some may become overly-defensive - responding disproportionately to something, e.g. by minimising painful feelings, devaluing personal closeness, become emotionally distant, comparing, unnecessarily competing, numbing our feelings, closing off, shutting things down, bottling things up, controlling, withdrawing or attacking in our relationship (compounded when feeling overly sensitive when our buttons are pressed, triggers or hooks get activated).
 When anchored in our ego state of consciousness, we can feel separate, empty, alone, whatever our environment, where we try to control outcomes, people.
 We may be out of tune with ourself, community and the wider world, our interdependence, interconnectedness, oneness, unity, harmony.
 We may be cut off from a sense of meaning or purpose.
 Imprisoned inside our ego, experiencing unloving thoughts, be serious inside it can seem as if we are being attacked or victimised.
-Primarily stuck in our head, even as we walk, we lead from our head, as if the rest of our body follows, yet not fully inhabiting our body, out of touch with our sense of essence.
-Our ego may also be driven by what others think, our reputation, our fears rather than who we are - our self, our values, just being.
+Intellectualising things - primarily stuck in our head, even as we walk, we may lead from our head, as if the rest of our body follows, yet not fully inhabiting our body (which can be experienced as a deadening energy, where we keep our thoughts and feelings separate), out of touch with our sense of essence.
+Our ego may also be driven by what others think, our reputation, our fears, desires, personal identity, rather than who we are - our self, our values, just being.
 The therapy can support us in exploring what it is we may be defending against, any old defences or protective patterns, old survival traits, we continue to justify to ourself, which may now be redundant.
 We may for example have felt powerless or like a victim when younger, yet this may not support us now.
 When we are being defensive, these uncomfortable feelings (often of emptiness) can be experienced differently in our body.
 Sometimes we may need to get out of our own way yet from the place of our ego we must be right as we tightly hold on to our defences - maybe living as if only we count (there is a biblical quote, referring to hubris, where pride comes before a fall).
 We may also want to respond to things differently, so we are freer to relax, have peace of mind, accept others' points of view, acknowledging we may not always be right (see also Getting It Right, Needing To Be Right, Righteousness).
 The counselling and psychotherapy may also explore what part of us is in denial (reality distortion), resistance, intellectualising, struggling to let go, our stumbling blocks, obstacles, reluctances, our intentions behind our thoughts, the benefits and meaning of what is being defended against, who or what we are trying to control and any other ways we can frame our beliefs, so they support us, as we get in touch with our humility, dissolve our ego when we need to supported by reflection, stillness and balance.
 Usually there is no substitute other than feeling our core pain and finding our own way through it out to the other side.
 The children's book "We're Going On A Bear Hunt" in an amusing way tells us this: "We can't go over it.
 We can't go under it.
 Oh no!
 We've got to go through it!".
 The therapy may also consider how our own sense of worth, confidence holding back any change, may adversely affect us and also explore how our defences may also impact upon our relationship, e.g. projecting onto our partner our unwanted feelings and how free our choices to be open, vulnerable in giving and receiving love so we no longer abandon ourself.
-When we drop our ego's defences we may experience a sense of meaninglessness.
-Others may experience authenticity when we leave our ego at the door, are in touch with our intrinsic self-worth.
+When we soften our ego's defences, realising the world is not our ego, we may experience a sense of meaninglessness.
+Others may experience authenticity when we leave our ego at the door, transcended, are in touch with our intrinsic self-worth.
 (See also Defensive Strategies In The way We Relate)

 Denial ain't just a river in Egypt.
 Mark Twain